benanil/ASTL/README.md

 # Algorithms

-The Algorithms component offers additional algorithms, including number parsing and sorting.<br>
+The "Algorithm.hpp" header offers additional algorithms, including number parsing and sorting.<br>
 The header file is concise, with only 280 lines, providing a simple and efficient implementation.<br>

 Also Bitset.hpp for fast bitsets (SIMD optimized).
 Bitset1024, Bitset512, Bitset256 or Bitset<1234> instead of std::bitset <br>